ChelseaDavid/my-pwp-chels/README.md

 # my-pwp-chels
-this will be my serve as my digital business card
+this will serve as my digital business card